How to start a new Vivado project to create a testbench for programming with Verilog or VHDL languages.

-In this small tutorial I am going to explain step by step how to create your testbench in Vivado, so you can start programming and boost your learning.
+In this small tutorial, I am going to explain step by step how to create your testbench in Vivado, so you can start a Vivado Project, begin to program and boost your Verilog or VHDL learning.

 Give a name and a project directory to store all the related files.
-For my case I chose C:// as project location.
+In this example, I chose C:// as project location.

 The type of the project should be an RTL project.
 If you start an empty project, you don’t have any source to add to the project, therefore check the box “Do not specify at this time”.